jkru3/jkru3/README.md

 ### Welcome!

 My name is Joey (He/Them), I'm a 3rd year Computer Science student currently studying Data Structures in Java.
 Right now I'm working on a handful of projects, playing around with Python, and integrating excel data with Excel VBA.
 Currently seeking a programming internship for Summer.
 Check out some of my past projects below!
-If you'd like to collaborate or for any other inquirys, my email is josephkrueger@protonmail.com.
+If you'd like to collaborate on something together or for any other inquirys, feel free to reach out!

 <!--
 **jkru3/jkru3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.